 DPF Award 2025: L'Burn wins with innovative approach to burnout in women

-In March 2019, L'Burn was officially founded following discussions among members of Les BURN'ettes, researchers, and burnout professionals.
-The association took its mission a step further by developing tailored support protocols to meet the specific needs of affected women.
+By March 2019, L'Burn was officially established following discussions among Les BURN’ettes members, researchers, and burnout professionals.
+The organization took its mission further by developing tailored support programs to address the specific needs of women experiencing burnout.
 L'Burn is also actively involved in research, recognition, and prevention of burnout.

-• Offering training and prevention programs for companies and local authorities to help them recognize early signs and respond more quickly
+• Training companies and local authorities to recognize early signs and respond effectively

 Why L'Burn won the DPF Award

 The DPF Award jury selected L'Burn for several key reasons.
-Firstly, the organization addresses an innovative and urgent issue: L'Burn is the first association dedicated to tackling burnout in women.
+Firstly, the organization addresses an innovative and urgent issue: L'Burn is the pioneering organization focused exclusively on addressing burnout among women.
 Since the COVID-19 pandemic, the number of affected women has skyrocketed, with no signs of slowing down.
 Numerous reports highlight the prevalence of this issue across various social and professional groups.

 Why are women more prone to burnout?

 Burnout, whether work-related or parental, disproportionately affects women.
 A 2020 survey conducted by L'Burn’s scientific committee revealed that 91% of respondents attributed their condition to gender-specific factors.
-These include workplace and family inequalities, undervaluation of female-dominated professions, mental workload, exposure to gender-based violence, and the struggle to balance work and family life, particularly for mothers.
+These include workplace and family inequalities, undervaluation of female-dominated professions, mental workload, exposure to gender-based violence, and the struggle to balance work and family life, especially for mothers.
+Single mothers are particularly vulnerable: in France, 85% of single-parent households are headed by women.

 This gender disparity was also evident in The LAB, a 2024 initiative by the Degroof Petercam Foundation that explored the balance between work and parenthood in Belgium.
 During a large-scale public consultation in June 2024, 87% of respondents were women, underscoring the importance of this issue to them.